bridgecrew-perf6/deploy-contract/README.md

-# deploy-contract
+# deploy-contract using abi and bytecode
-deploying simple contract in goerli using truffle
+deploying simple contract in goerli using web3